Cobalt-Tech/cobalt-proper-bootloader/README.md

 # Cobalt Proper Bootloader #
-The Bootloader for Cobalt to be ran on QEMU
+The Bootloader for Cobalt to be ran on QEMU or something.